-Pursuant to Rule 720(6) of the Listing Manual of SGX-ST, the information as set out in Appendix 7.4.1 relating to the above Directors to be put forward for re-election at the forthcoming Nineteenth AGM is disclosed below:-
+Pursuant to Rule 720(6) of the Listing Manual of SGX-ST, the information as set out in Appendix 7.4.1 relating to the above Directors to be put forward for re-elections at the forthcoming Twentieth Annual General Meeting is disclosed below:-

-Name : Sunny Wong Fook Choy Alan Kwan Wai Loen Joanne Khoo Su Nee Tonny Phuay Yong Choon Date of appointment : 13 November 2003 18 May 2001 28 September 2016 28 September 2016 Age : 63 58 45 50 Country of Principal Residence : Singapore Singapore Singapore Singapore Date of last re-appointment (if applicable) : 5 April 2017 5 April 2017 5 April 2017 5 April 2017 The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) - The Board, having considered the recommendation of the Nominating Committee and having assessed Mr. Sunny Wong Fook Choy's requisite knowledge and experiences to assume the responsibilities as Independent Director of the Company.
-The Board, having considered the recommendation of the Nominating Committee and having assessed Mr. Alan Kwan Wai Loen's working experiences in the Group, is of the view that Mr. Alan Kwan Wai Loen has the requisite and experiences to assume the responsibilities as Executive Director of the Company.
-The Board, having considered the recommendation of the Nominating Committee and having assessed Ms. Joanne Khoo Su Nee's requisite knowledge and experiences to assume the responsibilities as Independent Director of the Company.
-The Board, having considered the recommendation of the Nominating Committee and having assessed Mr. Tonny Phuay Yong Choon's working experiences and leaderships in the Group, is of the view that Mr. Tonny Phuay Yong Choon has the requisite and experiences to assume the responsibilities as Executive Director of the Company.
-Whether appointment is executive, and if so, the area of responsibility : Non-Executive Executive Non-Executive Executive Job title (e.g. Lead ID, AC Chairman, AC Member etc.) : Chairman of Remuneration Committee and member of Audit Committee and Nominating Committee Executive Director Independent Director and member of Audit Committee Executive Director Professional qualifications : Practising advocate and solicitor of the Supreme Court of Singapore.
-Diploma in Production Engineering from Singapore Polytechnic, a Diploma in Marketing Management from Ngee Ann Polytechnic, Singapore, and a Diploma from the Chartered Institute of Marketing, United Kingdom.
-Certified Public Accountant, CPA Australia.
-Chartered Accountant, Malaysian Institute of Accountants.
-Diploma in Electronics and Communications from Singapore Polytechnic and a postgraduate Diploma in Sales and Marketing from Chartered Institute of Marketing, United Kingdom.
+Name of Director Kwah Thiam Hock Low Teck Seng Albert Phuay Yong Hen Date of appointment 18 April 2007 19 April 2006 18 May 2001 Age 74 65 63 Country of principal residence Singapore Singapore Singapore Date of last re-appointment (if applicable) 3 April 2019 11 April 2018 11 April 2018

+Name of Director Kwah Thiam Hock Low Teck Seng Albert Phuay Yong Hen The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board, having considered the recommendation of the Nominating Committee and having assessed Mr. Kwah Thiam Hock's requisite knowledge and experiences to assume the responsibilities as Independent Director of the Company The Board, having considered the recommendation of the Nominating Committee and having assessed Professor Low Teck Seng's requisite knowledge and experiences to assume the responsibilities as Independent Director of the Company The Board, having considered the recommendation of the Nominating Committee and having assessed Mr. Albert Phuay Yong Hen's working experiences and leaderships in the Group, is of the view that Mr. Albert Phuay Yong Hen has the requisite and experiences to assume the responsibilities as Executive Director of the Company Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Executive Job title (e.g. Lead ID, AC Chairman, AC Member, etc.) Chairman of Audit Committee and member of Remuneration Committee and Nominating Committee Chairman of Nominating Committee and member of Audit Committee and Remuneration Committee Chairman, Group Chief Executive Officer and member of Nominating Committee Professional qualifications Bachelor of Accountancy, National University of Singapore Fellow Certified Public Accountant, Australian Society of Accountants Fellow member, Institute of Singapore Chartered Accountants and Association of Chartered Certified Accountants, UK Bachelor of Science (Electrical and Electronic Engineering) (First Class Honours) Degree PhD Degree, University of Southampton, UK Technical Certificate in Electronics from the Institute of Technical Education, Singapore